shreyagrawal09/Polyglot_E_commerce/README.md

 A fully functional backend system for an e-commerce platform using microservices architecture with **polyglot persistence** — different databases for different services.

-> ✅ Docker is skipped in this version for simplicity.

 ---

 ## 🚀 Project Overview